jayce-leathers/vassar_pascal_compiler/semantic_actions/README.md

   1. Select `File -> New -> Module from existing sources`
   1. Select the assignment directory
   1. Select `Import project from an external model`
-    a.
-Check `Maven`
-    a.
-Click `Next`
+  1. Select `Maven` and then Click `Next`
   1. Accept the remaining defaults.
-  1. Be sure to select Java 8 as the JDK.
+Be sure to select Java 8 as the JDK.

 With all the assignments in a single project IntelliJ is pretty good at picking up code changes without having to run `mvn install`.